Men's Monologues in Shakespeare's

 such shallow follies in others, become the argument

-of his own scorn by failing in love: and such a man
+of his own scorn by falling in love: and such a man

 is Claudio.
 I have known when there was no music